rpm-software-management/rpmlint/README.md

 ## Testing

 ### Docker
-If you want to test the `rpmlint` when developing best is to use docker to provide the environment for you.
+If you want to test the `rpmlint` when developing best is to use podman to provide the environment for you.
 There are various distribution dockerfiles in `test/` folder.

 I.e. if you want to test on the latest openSUSE you can test using the following commands:

-`docker build -t opensusetw -f test/Dockerfile-opensusetw .`
+`podman build -t opensusetw -f test/Dockerfile-opensusetw .`

-`docker run -v $(pwd):/usr/src/rpmlint/ opensusetw python3 setup.py test`
+`podman run -v $(pwd):/usr/src/rpmlint/ opensusetw python3 setup.py test`

 ### Directly